rebelot/amber_protocols/README.md

 Repeat a step (`mdin`) `nrep` times, with the output of each run being used as the input for the next one.

-### `run_steps: prmtop inpcrd basename"`
+### `run_steps: prmtop inpcrd protdir protglob basename"`

 Launch a series of steps (`mdin`) in sequence, with the output of each step being used as the input for the next one.
-Step configurations are searched for in the current working directory, sorting any file with the `*.in` extension.
+Step configurations are searched for in `protdir` directory, sorting any file matching the `protglob` pattern.

 ### `rep_step: step rep`